 In February 1922, a document records the purchase of land with conditions that required a building to be erected as a ‘Reading Room Club and Village Institute’ for general purpose use of all residents in Pant.
 That document also established the name “Pant War Memorial Institute” with management and control of the premises vested in The Management Committee.
 This Committee was to consist of the Trustees, plus other members to be elected annually by residents of Pant.

-The land was purchased for £50 from Brady Last of Llynclys Hill, who had owned it since 1908.
 The five founding trustees were William Elias Morris, Frederick Lowe, John Rogers, Henry William Eyton Leslie and Alfred Arthur Kynaston.

 Alfred Arthur Kynaston (14 November 1875 -8 December 1946) was born in Crickheath and began his working life as the station master as Llynclys.
 He lost his left arm aged 21 in a tragic railway accident, but continued working until retirement as a clerk at the goods yard in Oswestry.
 He was committee treasurer for the hall, and also very involved with the ‘bottom chapel’.
 As a scholarly man, he also helped many villagers who could not read or write to manage their affairs.
 Alfred remained a very active contributor to the hall throughout his life.
 He died suddenly from heart failure, aged 70, during the harsh winter of 1946, while trying to push his car after chapel.

 William Elias Morris (1873 – 1935) lived at Rockwell Cottage in Pant with his wife Rosanna (nee Parry) and daughters Bertha and Olive.
 He worked as a delver at the Llanymynech limeworks.